dotnet/machinelearning-samples/docs/STRUCTURE-GUIDELINES.md

 ├── docs                       <- Global docs folder documenting the whole sample ├── images                     <- Images used by the .md documents │
-├── Model-Builder-App          <- Usually a console app for building/training/evaluating/testing a model │    ├── Data
+├── MLModelBuilderApp          <- Usually a console app for building/training/evaluating/testing a model │    ├── Data
 │    │   ├── Raw               <- The original, immutable data dump.
-│    │   ├── Working           <- Intermediate data that has been transformed.
 │    │   └── Processed         <- The final, canonical datasets for training/evaluating/testing.
-│    ├── Models                <- The trained, generated saved/serialized ML.NET model files
+│    ├── MLModels              <- The trained, generated saved/serialized ML.NET model files
-│    ├── MyConsoleApp          <- Source code for this particular app │    │   ├── DataStructures    <- Data classes for observations and predictions (Remove if using shared library) │    │   ├── .csproj           <- App's .csproj project file
+│    ├── MyConsoleApp          <- Source code for this particular app │    │   ├── MLDataStructures  <- Data classes for observations and predictions (Remove if using shared library) │    │   ├── .csproj           <- App's .csproj project file
 │    │   └── .cs files         <- Main code files
-│    └── MyTestProject         <- Unit test project
+│    └── MyTestProject         <- Unit tests project for this app's code │
-│
-├── End-User-App               <- Actual final-user's app using the trained model just for predicting/scoring.
+├── EndUserApp                 <- Actual final-user's app using the trained model just for predicting/scoring.
 │    ├── MyWebApp              <- Source code for this particular app (WebApp, ConsoleApp, DesktopApp, etc.)
 │    │   ├── MLDataStructures  <- Data classes for observations and predictions (Remove if using shared library) │    │   ├── MLModels          <- ML.NET serialized .ZIP model files
-│    │   ├── EntityModels      <- Entity classes when using databases, EF, etc.
+│    │   ├── EntityModel       <- Could also be "Model" or "DomainModel": Entity classes when using databases, EF, etc.
 │    │   └── Other files       <- App's files and folders
-│    └── MyTestProject         <- Unit test project
+│    └── MyTestProject         <- Unit tests project for this app's code │
-│
 └── Shared-Library             <- Shared Library with common classes across apps
      ├── MySharedLibrary       <- Source code
      │   ├── MLDataStructures  <- Data classes for observations and predictions │   └── Other files       <- App's files and folders
-     └── MyTestProject         <- Unit test project
+     └── MyTestProject         <- Unit tests project for this class library code

 ```

 Clearly, the app's folder structure for the "End-user" application is the one that probably can be very different depending on the app type (ASP.NET Core web app, WPF desktop app, Xamarin mobile app, etc.) The point is to simply highlight possible folder names for the serialized ML.NET models and data structure classes used by the model.

-#### Reason why datasets are distributed across the samples which use them instead of having a single folder for ALL datasets from ALL samples
+#### Reason why datasets are distributed across the samples which use them instead of having a single folder for ALL datasets from ALL samples in the ML.NET-Samples repository

 Because of the same "autonomous samples" argument explained above.
 Essentially, the rule is that everything you need to run each app must be available within the app's project folder, without any absolute filepaths or references to other folders in the filesystem out of the scope of the app.